starknet-edu/deploy-cairo1-demo/README.md

 Monitor your transaction.
 If it fails because of fee estimation, retry.
 Once your transaction is accepted_on_l2....
 Congratulations!
 You've deployed your first Cairo 1 contract!

 ## Bragging on Twitter
 Don't forget to brag!
+Post your deployed contract [here](https://twitter.com/henrlihenrli/status/1638468939939282945)

 And don't forget to add cool functionnalities to your contract.
 The Starknet edu team will release soon the Cairo 1 version of [Cairo-101](https://github.com/starknet-edu/starknet-cairo-101).
 In the meanwhile, you can get ideas of what to do with Cairo 1 with [Starklings-cairo1](https://github.com/shramee/starklings-cairo1)

 ## Do you want to learn more?